Can I Give My Dog Aspirin for a Limp? (Uses for Aspirin in Canines)

 - Liver failure

-- Do not administer aspirin if your dog has an upcoming surgery or post surgery
+- Do not administer aspirin if your dog is post-surgery or has an upcoming surgery.

 - Very young dogs may not tolerate aspirin well.